-Ambassador Profile – Yashaswini Modak, Royal Veterinary College, London, UK.
+Ambassador Profile – Dr Yashaswini Modak, England and Singapore.

-Hi, I’m Yashu – President of the Zoological Society (RVCZS) at the Royal Veterinary College, London.
+Hi, I’m Yashu – Former President of the Zoological Society (RVCZS) and a Royal Veterinary College, London graduate.
 I have been a part of The Expedition Project Ambassador team since 2019.

 WHEN DID I FIRST REALISE I WANTED TO BE A VET?